-We identified 4 key considerations in “serving the underserved,” and in our last blog we discussed “Website Visitor Qualification – not all visitors are created equal.”
+We have identified 4 key considerations in “serving the underserved,” and in our last blog we discussed “Website Visitor Qualification – not all visitors are created equal.”
 To recap, the first key to success in being able to convert more visitors on your e-commerce site is predicting and detecting which “underserved” visitors need help, and of those, which can be profitably offered real-time sales assistance.

 To qualify visitors for real-time sales engagement, you must begin tracking the visitor and the hundreds of available profile and behavior attributes the moment they hit your site and use that information to create a comprehensive, dynamic visitor profile in real time.
 At the highest level, you need to segment your visitor traffic into three major segments to ensure you’re investing your efforts where you’ll get a positive return: